 Katie Striebinger provided two updates.

 SSA is investigating a Ticket portal issue where the beneficiary may show an invalid Ticket assignment to the VR agency when a VR claim is submitted.
-SSA is resolving the issue and will keep everyone informed.
+If the assignment is invalid, the claim will be denied.
+SSA is working to resolve the issue and will keep everyone informed.

 A GovDelivery message on August 5th announced TPM’s new Learning Management System (LMS) called Blackboard (Bb) Collaborate.
 The system will be implemented in September.
 State Vocational Rehabilitation (VR) agencies will be given a single LMS account for each agency.
 Each State VR agency must designate a training coordinator.
 The training coordinator will have access to Blackboard and will receive LMS login credentials.
 By August 29th, the Signatory Authority for ENs and Program Directors for State VR agencies must contact the TPM Training mailbox at TPMTraining@yourtickettowork.com to designate a training coordinator.
 Provide the full name, title, address, and email address for the designated training coordinator.